swiftlang/swift-evolution/proposals/0066-standardize-function-type-syntax.md

-While this saves some parentheses, it introduces some minor problems, is not consistent with other parts of the Swift grammar, reduces consistency within function types themselves, and offers now additional expressive capability (this is just syntax sugar).
+While this saves some parentheses, it introduces some minor problems, is not consistent with other parts of the Swift grammar, reduces consistency within function types themselves, and offers no additional expressive capability (this is just syntactic sugar).
 This proposal suggests that we simply eliminate the special case and require parentheses on all argument lists for function types.

 Swift-evolution thread: [[pitch] Eliminate the "T1 -> T2" syntax, require "(T1) -> T2"](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160411/014986.html)